NicolasTurpin/Touhou-Gensou-Mahjong-4N---ENGLISH-translation/README.md

 Feel free to provide any feedback on the github itself or any social media !
 (COMING SOON)

+As a side note, the game had few bugs and un-completable achievements that I patched so it finally work.
+This is not only a translation patch but a bugfix as well.
+Please note that, in any cases, I didn't modify anything that would break the game when playing online against a player using an original, Japanese game.
+So you'll still be able to play against Japanese players !

 And, finally : Have fun !!